2024 ASSG AWARDS ENTRY GUIDELINES

 AWARD CATEGORY DEFINITION AND QUALIFICATIONS

 The ASSG award for Best Sound Editing submissions must demonstrate exemplary sound editing for a single episode or film.
-“Sound Editing” includes Dialogue Editor, Sound Effects Editor, Sound Editor, Music Editor, Foley Artist, Foley Editor, Sound Supervisor, Sound Designer, Assistant Sound Editor, etc.
+“Sound Editing” includes Sound Designer, Sound Supervisor, Dialogue Editor, Sound Effects Editor, Sound Editor, Music Editor, Foley Artist, Foley Editor, ADR Mixer, Assistant Sound Editor, etc.

 The majority (over 50%) of the sound editing department MUST be Australian (citizens or residents), with at least one member as an ASSG financial member.
 For Example, A film shot in Australia but post-produced in the UK with a UK crew would NOT be eligible for this award.